oaklandfinishup/oaklandfinishup.com/_sections/about.md

   - Release & ship your mobile app

 ---
 Is your project stalled?
 Or *almost there* but not quite?
+What could you finish with a bit of guidance and mentorship?